Optimal Verification of (Mis)Information in Networks: Introduction

 \section{Introduction}

-The diffusion of rumors, misinformation, or ``fake news" has received considerable attention in recent years.
-Yet, such information generally diffuses simultaneously with correct information, and possible interactions are often overlooked in the quest to minimise rumor diffusion.
-In particular, the prevalence of the truth may be the socially more important variable.
-This is especially the case when believing the truth makes a person more likely to adopt a correct behavior, while believing the rumor implies the same action as an uniformed individual.\footnote{This situation occurs naturally whenever the truth requires a specific change in behavior, such as when a new disease is discovered.}
+The diffusion of misinformation, or \say{fake news}, has received considerable attention in recent years (e.g., \citealp{Allcott,lazer2018}).
+Yet, such information generally diffuses simultaneously with correct information, and possible interactions are often overlooked in the quest to minimize the diffusion of misinformation.
+In some cases, the prevalence of the truth may be the socially relevant variable, e.g., when being aware of the truth makes a person more likely to adopt a correct behavior, while being misinformed implies taking the same action as an uninformed agent.
+For example, being aware that HIV is a sexually transmitted disease makes it more likely for individuals to have protected sexual contacts rather than unprotected ones, leading furthermore to positive externalities.
+Broadly, this situation occurs naturally whenever the truth requires a specific change in behavior, such as when a new disease is discovered.

-The crucial question is whether there is any difference between fostering the truth and fighting the rumor.
-While intuitions suggests that these are different sides of the same coin, in this paper we show that this is not necessarily the case.
+The diffusion of information on social networks is a complex matter, and various policies have been suggested to curb the spread of misinformation.
+For example, policy makers or online social platforms can influence agents' incentives to verify through various channels.
+These include direct ones, such as raising \textit{information literacy} rates or publishing guides on how to spot fake news, as done by, e.g., \textit{The New York Times} or \textit{Le Monde}, as well as indirect ones, by investing in education in general.

-Indeed, the diffusion of information on social networks is a complex matter and various policies have been suggested to curb the spread of rumors.
-In the present paper we focus on one particular aspect, namely the rate at which individuals may inspect messages they receive for accuracy.
-This can be influenced by policy makers through various channels, such as guides on how to spot false message, or raising "information literacy" of the population in general.
-Our main question of interest is the inspection rate that a benevolent planner would set, whose goal it is to maximise the proportion of correctly informed agents in society.
+In this paper, we focus on one particular aspect, namely the rate at which agents verify messages they receive.
+In particular, our main question of interest is the verification rate that a benevolent planner, whose goal is to maximize the proportion of correctly informed agents, would set.\footnote{While in the main model we assume verification rates are exogenous, in Section \ref{microfoundation} we microfound the problem of choosing verification rates with a model in which agents individually choose whether to acquire the ability to verify information, e.g., through schooling.
+A planner may impact these rates by subsidizing schooling.}

+To the best of our knowledge, we are the first to uncover the conditions under which increased verification reduces both the prevalence of incorrect \textit{and} correct information and crucially, when this is not the case.
+We find that there are scenarios where some misinformation that could be eradicated may be allowed to circulate as it ``creates truth''.
+We show that this result arises because misinformation creates awareness of an issue, which chimes with the marketing concept that bad publicity may be useful \citep{berger2010positive}.